open-telemetry/opentelemetry-collector-contrib/pkg/opentelemetrytransformationlanguage/functions/ottlcommon/README.md

 `target` is a path expression to a telemetry field. `value` is any value type.
 If `value` resolves to `nil`, e.g. it references an unset map value, there will be no action.

-How the underlying telemetry field is updated is decided by the path expression implementation provided by the user to the `OTTL.ParseQueries`.
+How the underlying telemetry field is updated is decided by the path expression implementation provided by the user to the `ottl.ParseQueries`.

 Examples: